-- Requests for refunds will be considered only if the student completes and signs the official College drop/add class form.
+- 1. Requests for refunds will be considered only if the student completes and signs the official College drop/add class form.
 The student shall deliver the completed form to the Registrar Office.
 The official date of withdrawal (drop) is the date of entry of the form by the Registrar Office. - 2.
 The Admissions fee is not refundable. - 3.
 The following fees are not refundable unless the College cancels all classes the student registers for:

+Registration fee

+Technology/Activity Fee

-Registration fee Technology/Activity Fee Extended Payment fee Late registration/payment fees seventh calendar day of the term will be calculated at a rate of 100% refund of the in or out-of-state tuition fee and course/lab fee only for the dropped class.
-Refunds for dropped classes processed in the Registrar Office from the eighth to fourteenth calendar day of the term are calculated at a rate of 50% refund of the in or out-of-state tuition fee and course/lab fee for the dropped class.
-There is no reduction of charges for courses dropped after the fourteenth calendar day of the term.
+Extended Payment fee

+Late registration/payment fees

+The College's refund schedule is as follows: Refunds for dropped classes processed in the Registrar Office before the first day of the term are calculated at a rate of 100% refund of the in or out-of-state tuition fee and course/lab fee for the dropped class.